lethain/staff-eng/src/markdown/stories/damian-schenkelman.md

 * it led me to learn and do things that would be required to "cover gaps," which helped me build leadership and interpersonal skills that are very useful as I grew in my career

-**_There is a popular idea that becoming a Staff Engineer requires completing a “Staff Project.”
+**_There is a popular idea that becoming a Staff engineer requires completing a “Staff Project.”
 Did you have a Staff Project, and if so what was it?_**

 I did not.
 Because of how I grew at Auth0 I kind of "skipped that part".
 As a Director at a startup, I got the opportunity to technically lead a lot of big, critical initiatives, but there was no specific/explicit "staff/principal project."

 I think implicitly the closest thing to a "Staff Project" was the work I led in 2017 & 2018 to increase the reliability and scalability of Auth0, leading some projects to offer higher SLAs for a subset of our key customers.

-**_What piece of advice do you have for someone who has just started as a Staff Engineer?_**
+**_What piece of advice do you have for someone who has just started as a Staff engineer?_**

 Staff means different things at different places, so the first piece of advice I would give is to talk to as many people as possible to define expectations where they are.